Estimated reading time: 20 minutes

 This has been a fabulous month for us!

-Hubby has finished the house’s exterior staining, so we’ve been taking “day trips” frequently.
+My husband has finished staining the house’s exterior, so we’ve been taking “day trips” frequently.

 It’s also soup season again at our house!
 We’ve been trying new recipes and resurrecting some of our family favorites.